 Microbial tiles as architectural and wearable units – Living Homes

 It’s time to use 2.4 billion years of evolution when building the modern environment.
 Microbial tiles will be large, compostable plastic ‘cells’ that contain dehydrated nutrients and specific microbes.
 Just add water and watch as they change from yellows to pinks, or blues to black.
 These tiles will act as large-scale petri dishes of specific microbes (non-GMO) and growth media–chosen through a custom database and software package.
 A veritable microbial pantone exists, yet has has not previously been harnessed for interior design.
 These tiles can modify the visual and olfactory (smell) space, and even the behavior of the occupants (from pets to humans).
 Let’s make organic stained-glass windows that are alive!
 In the schematic below, the microbial cell panels are hexagons, growing over time.
 Some cells can make the viewer alert by producing blue light, some create beautiful visuals, while others produce aromas of baking bread, browned butter, or grape juice (Reload webpage to view the animation again.)
+This project is in the concept phase.
 Contact firstname.lastname@example.org Subject: MICROBETILES to order or collaborate.

 Concepts: Engaging multisensory learning and introducing non scientists to microbes, designing with new tools, modifying built environments to engage certain behavioral patterns.